 The park is home to one of the world’s largest wildlife sanctuaries and national parks.
 Lions, wildebeests, giraffes, zebras, hippopotamuses, rhinos, antelopes, hyenas, African wolves crocodiles can be found in the park.
 The park is also known for its population of African Wild Dogs.

-The park has over 400 bird species like African fish eagle, Malachite Kingfisher, African skimmer, and Bohm’s Bee-eater.
+The park has over 400 bird species including the African fish eagle, Malachite Kingfisher, African skimmer, and Bohm’s Bee-eater.
 The park has an abundance of Savannah grasslands and Miombo woodland and a great river known as the Rufiji River.

 Rufiji is Tanzania’s largest river and is home to many crocodiles and hippopotamuses.
 It also has one of the largest mangrove forests in the world at its delta.

-Game drives: Game drives in Nyerere National Park are done either in the morning or afternoon.
-They offer opportunities of viewing the wildlife in their natural habitats such as lions, wildebeests, giraffes, zebras and many others.
+Game drives in Nyerere National Park are done either in the morning or afternoon.
+They offer opportunities of viewing the wildlife in their natural habitats such as lions, wildebeests, giraffes, zebras, and many others.
 Animals can be seen wandering in the park and around River Rufiji.